Andrade vs Kautondokwa: Tommy Coyle shines on American debut

 By Matt Horan

-Tommy Coyle produced a typically bullish performance as he outfought Ryan Kielczweski over ten rounds on his American debut in Boston.
+Tommy Coyle produced a typically bullish performance as he outfought Ryan Kielczweski over 10 rounds on his American debut in Boston.

 'Boom Boom' was intent on making his mark as he fought stateside for the first time in his career and he delivered in style, dropping 'The Polish Prince' in the seventh before scores of 99-90, 98-91 and 96-93 handed him a decision win.